 Our portrayal of sex evidently suits those who are looking for emotional reassurance that they can easily please a lover.
 Women enjoy hearing about orgasm claims that make them more attractive to men.
 The only reason men care about female orgasm is because they attribute a woman’s orgasm to their own sexual prowess during intercourse.
 Even though most women refuse to comment on sex or orgasm, men enjoy hearing about their supposed orgasms.
 Men interpret female orgasm as women’s acceptance of intercourse.
 But orgasm is a selfish pleasure that a person enjoys because they are aroused.
 It has nothing to do with pleasing a lover, except perhaps for gay men who may be aroused by their lover’s erection and ejaculation.

-When women see porn actresses supposedly having orgasms, naturally some of them believe what they see.
-The idea that they can please men so easily in this way validates them or makes them feel good about themselves.
-But porn is directed by men to provide turn-ons for men.
+When women see porn actresses supposedly having orgasms, some of them naturally assume that such performances reflect reality for some women.
+The idea that they can please men so easily validates them or makes them feel good about themselves.
+But porn consists of male turn-ons produced by men.
 It has nothing to do with how a woman achieves orgasm for herself.

 Some men enjoy sharing their fantasies.
 They seek out women to share these fantasies with.
 This is because men are aroused by talking about sex.
 Women are not aroused in the same way.
 So women do not have the same incentive to talk about sex, either in reality or fantasy.
 If a woman tells a male partner about her masturbatory activities or her fantasies, he may interpret it as a turn-on and assume that she wants to have intercourse.
-Stories of female orgasm are male turn-ons and often related by men.
+Stories of female orgasm are male turn-ons and typically come from men.

 Men enjoy the pleasures of being the penetrator, including: